 Topics: The Living, working and COVID-19 e-survey aims to capture the far-reaching implications of the pandemic for the way people live and work across the EU, with the aim of helping policymakers to bring about an equal recovery from the crisis.
 The survey examined quality of life and quality of society during the pandemic, with questions ranging from life satisfaction, happiness and optimism, to health and levels of trust in institutions.
 It also focused on the work situation of respondents, their work–life balance and use of teleworking during the crisis.
 In the second round, questions also centred on job quality and health and safety at work, online schooling, use of online services, as well as the extent to which they had requested and availed of government support schemes.
-Additional questions in the third round cover attitudes and willingness to be vaccinated, trust in science, use of and trust in social media.
-New questions also examine access to and quality of public services during COVID-19.
+Additional questions in the third round covered attitudes and willingness to be vaccinated, trust in science, use of and trust in social media.
+Questions also examined access to and quality of public services during COVID-19.

-Round 2: 22 June–27 July 2020 – Report 28 September 2020
+Round 2: 22 June–27 July 2020

 Results highlight the challenges facing the EU and issues for future focus, for example teleworking, the right to disconnect, health and well-being, working time and access to public services